FEDEVEL/macos-blueduino-bluetooth-basic-serial-example/Xcode Source Code/readme.md

     <CBCharacteristic: 0x60000260fc00, UUID = FFF1, properties = 0x10, value = (null), notifying = NO>
     <CBCharacteristic: 0x60000260fc60, UUID = FFF2, properties = 0xC, value = (null), notifying = NO>
     ```
-    What we are interested about are FFF1 anf FFF2 Characteristics.
-These can be used to send and receive messegas between MacBook and BlueDuino.
+    What we are interested about [FFF1 anf FFF2 Characteristics](https://wiki.aprbrother.com/en/ZeroBeacon.html).
+These can be used to send and receive messages between MacBook and BlueDuino.
 1. We need to access the values of the characteristics.
 Add following code into `extension ViewController: CBPeripheralDelegate {`:

-    ```
+    ```swift
     func peripheral(_ peripheral: CBPeripheral, didUpdateValueFor characteristic: CBCharacteristic,
                     error: Error?) {